March 9, 2018

 Even with the best of intentions, romantic relationships can break down.
 When that happens, a clean break is usually the best option.
 If that’s not possible, then you should at least try to limit the likelihood of having to spend time together.

-But when you work in the same office – or you’re rostered onto the same shift – that can be hard to achieve.
+If you are working in the same office – or you’re rostered onto the same shift – we know it can be hard to achieve.
 It can get even more complicated when the whole office or worksite knows what’s going on and starts to take sides, or when your ex can’t stay professional post break-up.

 In fact, it can be a recipe for disaster – not just for you and your ex but for the whole team or even the whole business, if it’s a small one.